Lumbago With Sciatica: Treating The Pain

 A: There are various ways to treat this problem.
 One of the most common treatments is taking an anti-inflammatory medication such as ibuprofen or naproxen.
 In addition, physical therapy is also very effective.

-Q: How can a person discover if they suffer from Lumbago and Sciatica?
+Q: How can someone discover if they suffer from Lumbago and Sciatica?

 Q: How does a person know when to go to the doctor?

-A: If you notice pain in the low back that radiates into your legs, it’s a good idea to visit your doctor.
+A: If you notice low back pain lower back pain radiating, idea to visit your doctor.

-Q: What type of treatments are available for Lumbago and Sciatica?
+Q: What visiting your doctor is a good idea for Lumbago and Sciatica?

 Q: How can a person know if a chiropractor is qualified?